dj311/epd-wm/README.md

 of e-ink.
 With the advantage of not having to bother writing e-ink specific code.

-Status:
+Notes:
+  - The `epd-demo` binary demonstrates the rendering modes available on the IT8951 controller.
-  - The `epd-wm` binary will start up a Wayland session and render some amount of frames before crashing.
+  - The `epd-wm` binary will boot up the given program, full screen on your display.
-      - It currently updates at 2 Hz but once the bugs are evened out I reckon we can manage closer to 10Hz when doing partial updates.
+      - It currently updates at 2 Hz but I reckon we can manage closer to 10Hz when doing partial updates.
       - Run `epd-wm --help` for usage information.
       - Xfce4 Terminal runs for a little while, and so does Firefox's profile manager.
 They also respond to user inputs.